canada-ca/digital-playbook-guide-numerique/en/9-address-security-privacy-risks.md

   ### Checklist

-  •	Engage the appropriate privacy, security, and legal officer(s) to discuss the legal aspects of managing cyber risks
+  - Engage the appropriate privacy, security, and legal officer(s) to discuss the legal aspects of managing cyber risks
-  •	document any outstanding legal concerns, such as data protection or data sharing (Digital Service Standard (Ontario))
+  - Document any outstanding legal concerns, such as data protection or data sharing (Digital Service Standard (Ontario))
-  •	Begin to identify and understand the jurisdictional requirements of where your digital service operates, and where your stakeholders are.
+  - Begin to identify and understand the jurisdictional requirements of where your digital service operates, and where your stakeholders are.
-  •	Identify the cybersecurity tools and services in use; learn how they work and handle data; and then analyze them against current law in each jurisdiction where your digital service uses them
+  - Identify the cybersecurity tools and services in use; learn how they work and handle data; and then analyze them against current law in each jurisdiction where your digital service uses them
-  •	Conduct a cyber law assessment to determine vulnerabilities, risks, and resources required to manage them
+  - Conduct a cyber law assessment to determine vulnerabilities, risks, and resources required to manage them
-  •	Develop, update, and maintain written cybersecurity policies and procedures, including on governance by both service and organizational management.
+  - Develop, update, and maintain written cybersecurity policies and procedures, including on governance by both service and organizational management.
-  •	Develop and maintain cybersecurity training programs to develop appropriate behaviours and culture for employees and contractors
+  - Develop and maintain cybersecurity training programs to develop appropriate behaviours and culture for employees and contractors
-  •	Ensure your service has properly documented event management processes, in the event of a data breach or compromise of the integrity of your systems.
+  - Ensure your service has properly documented event management processes, in the event of a data breach or compromise of the integrity of your systems.
-  •	Ensure your terms and conditions explicitly prohibit the conduct of offenses outlined in the criminal code, including hate speech, cybercrime, identity theft, etc.
+  - Ensure your terms and conditions explicitly prohibit the conduct of offenses outlined in the criminal code, including hate speech, cybercrime, identity theft, etc.
-  •	Ensure your service is in alignment with Canadian data residency requirements per ITPIN 2017-02 Direction for Electronic Data Residency.
+  - Ensure your service is in alignment with Canadian data residency requirements per ITPIN 2017-02 Direction for Electronic Data Residency.

   <section class="dpgn-section-stage dpgn-phase-alpha"></section>
   <section class="dpgn-section-stage dpgn-phase-beta"></section>